-A self-led course that offers tangible, well-researched recommendations for reverse engineering life and business through adopting individual, sustainable daily practices which keep you rooted in the present, whilst knowing you have an agile plan for organic growth, ease, and for reaching long term targets.
+A self-led course that offers tangible, well-researched recommendations for reverse engineering life and business through adopting individual, sustainable daily practices which keep you rooted in the present, whilst knowing you have an agile plan for organic growth, leisure, ease, and for reaching long term targets.

 How It Works

 We’ll start with a change in perspective and help you determine what can be removed versus what needs to stay in building a life of greater flow, ease, and focus.

-With found space, and new practices in place, you’ll learn the skills of analysis, agility, and course correction, so that you can continue to maintain your own balance, no matter what challenges come your way.
+With found space, and new practices in place, you’ll learn the skills of analysis, agility, and course correction, so that you can continue to maintain your own cadence, no matter what challenges come your way.

-By defining success and accomplishment on your terms and grounding each day in rest, leisure, service, and connection, you'll be able to remain present, calm, and happy.
+By defining success and accomplishment on your terms and grounding each day in rest, leisure, the arts, service, and connection, you'll be able to remain calm, engaged, and content.

 To us, it's about being present and at ease in the everyday.
 It’s allowing flow to fuel innovation and creativity.
 It's being content with what is, whilst working toward long-term goals.
 It's working hard, and finding rewarding accomplishment, but knowing that it's also okay to rest and play, even when there's still work left to do.
 It’s practicing wise consumerism, life-long learning, and gentle movement, and it's giving back in little and large ways.
 It’s deep connection, and an overwhelming sense of calm.
 It’s self-leadership and development and letting go of outcomes.
 It’s quiet money, sustainable fashion, slow food, small travel...and combatting overchoice.
 It's spontaneous moments of causeless joy.
 It’s simple, sustainable and it's yours to embrace; right here, right now.

 For the individual who's just starting out, or starting over, and who wants to set up a framework that is agile and sustainable.
 They could also be on a fixed income later in life, or recalibrating for the next chapter.
 They're learning to view stress not as an enemy, but as a guide, and to embrace more leisure, connection, and optimism.
 Their funds may be quite limited, so they're interested in maximizing all they have.